Footsteps of Paul Tour--March 6-23, 2028

 All photos by Eric and Terri Johnson, 2019

-See the Epheus, Athens, Corinth, and Rome, among many other incredible sites!
+See Ephesus, Athens, Corinth, and Rome, among many other incredible cities and site!

 4 days in Italy